-Through baptism, our fallen nature is put to death as we share in the death of Christ, symbolised by being immersed in water.
+In Baptism, our fallen nature is put to death as we share in the death of Christ symbolised by being immersed in water.
 Then we rise from the water as a new being (Romans 6:3-5; Colossians 2:12).
+This is the start of our journey to prepare ourselves for the "new life in the world to come".

 Jesus Christ was able to save us from sin and instructed His disciples to "Go therefore and make disciples of all the nations, baptising them in the name of the Father and of the Son and of the Holy Spirit" (St. Matthew 28:19).
-That tradition has been passed down from the Apostles to our fathers in order to baptise us and to be servants in His kingdom.
+That tradition has been passed down from the Apostles to our fathers to baptise us and to be servants in His kingdom.